 Hemangiomas, also known as hemangiomas of infancy or infantile hemangiomas (IH), are the most common benign tumor of infancy.
-They are usually called "strawberry marks" because of their clinical appearance.
-They are a proliferation of endothelial cells.
-Infantile hemangiomas are angiomas and are characterized by early, rapid growth followed by spontaneous involution.
-They usually appear after birth in contrast to congenital hemangiomas which are visible at birth.
+They are often called "strawberry marks" due to their clinical appearance.
+Endothelial cell proliferation results in hemangiomas.
+There are different types of hemangiomas.
+Congenital hemangiomas are visible at birth whereas infantile hemangiomas appear later in infancy.
+Infantile angiomas are characterized by early, rapid growth followed by spontaneous involution.

-The etiology of infantile hemangiomas is poorly understood.
-But several hypotheses have been suggested.
-The most likely hypothesis involves hypoxic stress which upregulates expression of GLUT 1 and VEGF leading to the mobilization of endothelial progenitor cells CD133 + into CD31 positive cells.
-Some authors suggest that placental trophoblast is a possible origin to stem cells.
-Further authors support that IH development involves vasculogenesis from progenitor cells (de novo formation) as well as the formation of new vessels from existing ones (angiogenesis).
+The etiology of infantile hemangiomas is poorly understood, but there are several hypotheses.
+The most likely hypothesis suggests that hypoxic stress upregulates expression of GLUT 1 and VEGF leading to the mobilization of endothelial progenitor cells.
+The progenitor cells are positive for CD133 and CD31.
+Another hypothesis suggests that placental trophoblasts serve as the origin of stem cells for hemangiomas.
+A third hypothesis suggests that IH development involves vasculogenesis from progenitor cells (de novo formation) as well as the formation of new vessels from existing ones (angiogenesis).
 Angiogenic factors have been suggested to act on endothelial cells and pericytes to initiate the formation of a capillary network.
-Initially, this process is excessive, followed by an inhibition phase which is regulated by inhibitors of endothelial growth leading to regression of formed blood vessels.

-Infantile hemangioma is the most frequent noncancerous vascular tumor of infancy and affects about 4% to 5 % of newborns.
-This abnormal cluster of small blood vessels occurs during the first year of life, usually after birth.
+Infantile hemangioma is the most common benign vascular tumor of infancy and affects about 4% to 5 % of newborns.
+It is due to an abnormal cluster of small blood vessels that occurs during the first year of life.
 Infantile hemangiomas occur more frequently in Caucasian infants compared to other racial groups.
-There is a female predominance with a female to male ratio of 2-5 to 1.
-Premature infants are more prone to develop hemangioma.
-Similarly, babies born with low birth weight or in the context of anterior or prenatal hypoxia may also develop hemangiomas.
-Infantile hemangioma is common in infants whose mothers are older.
-The disorder is often seen after post chorionic villus sampling or as part of multiple births as with twins and triplets.
-Most cases are sporadic but infantile hemangioma may run in families and has been linked to an autosomal dominant pattern of inheritance, but no specific genes are implicated.
+There is also a female predominance with a female to male ratio of up to 5:1.
+Premature infants, babies born with low birth weights or with prenatal hypoxia are also prone to developing hemangiomas.
+Infantile hemangiomas are common in infants with elder mothers.
+The disorder is often seen after post chorionic villus sampling or in multiple births with twins or triplets.
+Most cases are sporadic but infantile hemangiomas have been seen to run in families.
+They have been associated with an autosomal dominant pattern of inheritance although no specific genes are implicated.

-Infantile hemangioma is usually absent at birth but can present with several types of premonitory lesions such as a pale area of vasoconstriction, an erythematous macule, a telangiectatic red macule or blue bruise-like patches.
+Infantile hemangioma is usually absent at birth but can present with several types of precursor lesions.
+These include a pale area of vasoconstriction, an erythematous macule, a telangiectatic red macule or blue bruise-like patches.
 Infantile hemangiomas become clinically apparent within 1 to 4 weeks.
 The localization is ubiquitous, and they may occur on the skin and mucosal surfaces.
 The majority present as a single localized cutaneous hemangioma but infantile hemangioma may be multifocal or segmental.
-Hemangiomas occur most commonly on the head and the neck in 60 % of cases, followed by the trunk in 25% of cases, and less commonly, the extremities in 15% of cases.
-Hemangiomas can be superficial, deep or mixed composed of both superficial and deep components.
-Superficial lesions involve the superficial dermis and are raised lobulated and bright red.
-Deep hemangiomas, also called subcutaneous hemangioma, arise from the reticular dermis and/or subcutis and appear as a bluish-hued nodule, plaque or tumor.
+Hemangiomas occur most commonly on the head and the neck and are seen in 60 % of cases.
+This is followed by lesions on the trunk in 25% of cases, and least commonly, on the extremities, seen in 15% of cases.
+Hemangiomas can be superficial, deep or mixed with components of both superficial and deep layers.
+Superficial lesions involve the superficial dermis and are raised, lobulated and bright red.
+Deep hemangiomas, also called subcutaneous hemangiomas, arise from the reticular dermis and/or the subcutis layer, and appear as a bluish-hued nodule, plaque or tumor.
 Mixed hemangiomas have features of both locations.

 The natural history of infantile hemangioma has a triphasic evolution:

-Most Infantile hemangiomas are usually diagnosed clinically.
-A skin biopsy can be performed in case of doubt – infantile hemangioma stain positively to GLUT 1.
-Imaging studies like ultrasonography, computed tomography (CT), and magnetic resonance imaging (MRI) are particularly indicated to confirm the diagnosis and extent of deep IH without superficial changes, to rule out associated anomalies and to differentiate proliferating IH from other tumors.
+Most Infantile hemangiomas are diagnosed clinically.
+A skin biopsy can be performed if there is any doubt.
+Infantile hemangiomas stain positive for GLUT 1.
+Imaging studies like ultrasonography, computed tomography (CT), and magnetic resonance imaging (MRI) are indicated to confirm the diagnosis and the extent of deep IH without superficial changes.
+This is done to rule out associated anomalies and to differentiate proliferating IH from other tumors.

-Pulsed dye laser (PDL) is indicated for telangiectasia or but PDL remains controversial for infantile hemangioma with a deep component.
+Pulsed dye laser (PDL) is indicated for telangiectasia, but PDL remains controversial for infantile hemangiomas that are deep.

-The prognosis is very good for noncomplicated IH with complete involution in the majority of cases.
-50% of hemangiomas resolve in 5 years, 70% by 7 years and 90% by 9 years.
+The prognosis is very good for uncomplicated IH and there is complete involution in the majority of cases.
+50% of hemangiomas will resolve in 5 years, 70% by 7 years and 90% by 9 years.
 Approximately 8% of IH leave cosmetic disfigurement and require some intervention.

-The complications depend on the age of the child, localization, and size of the hemangioma.
-Complications of IH include:
+The complications depend on the patient's age and on the hemangioma's size and location.
+The complications of IH are listed below.

-The key goal is preventing or reversing life or function-threatening complications of IH as well as the prevention of permanent cosmetic disfigurement that may have a psychosocial impact on the patient and the family.
+The goal in identifying hemangiomas and treating them is to prevent their complications.
+One of the most serious complications includes permanent cosmetic disfigurement that may have a psychosocial impact on the patient and the family.

-The management of IH is best done with a multidisciplinary approach including a team of pediatricians, dermatologist, ophthalmologist, and other specialists.
-Besides, physicians must first determine whether treatment is indicated.
-The treatment must be carefully weighed against potential benefits.
+The management of IH is best done with a multidisciplinary approach.
+This would consist of a team with pediatricians, dermatologists, ophthalmologists, and other specialists.

 |||Haggstrom AN,Drolet BA,Baselga E,Chamlin SL,Garzon MC,Horii KA,Lucky AW,Mancini AJ,Metry DW,Newell B,Nopper AJ,Frieden IJ, Prospective study of infantile hemangiomas: demographic, prenatal, and perinatal characteristics.
 The Journal of pediatrics.
 2007 Mar; [PubMed PMID: 17307549]|